carolinegbowski/BytePhase1/Week 4/Data Collection/Slides/CRUD-Data-Operations.md

 ### Writing CSV Files with Pandas

-* Pandas makes it easy to read and write data from many different file formats.
+* Pandas makes it easy to read and write data in different file formats.
 *  we can use Pandas ```to_csv()``` method to save an existing ```DataFrame``` that is already in memory.
 * ```to_csv()``` is a method of a ```DataFrame``` object, so we can call it directly from our ```DataFrame```: